 Borrower shall complete final endorsement within 180 days from commencement of amortization of the construction note.

 If Borrower does not complete final endorsement within 180 days from commencement of amortization of the construction note, then Borrower may, in advance of the completion of the 180-day period, request from HUD one or more extensions in increments of 90 days.
-Extension requests must include a Board-approved timetable outlining tasks and dates necessary to achieve final endorsement..
+Extension requests must include a Board-approved timetable outlining tasks and dates necessary to achieve final endorsement.

-(b) Section 223(f) and 223(a)(7) Projects [when construction is part of the refinance]
+(b) Section 223(f) and 223(a)(7) Projects [when Limited Rehabilitation or deferred work is part of the refinance]

 Application of Cost Savings.
 Any Cost Savings identified shall be used in accordance with the provisions of the Escrow Agreement for Limited Rehabilitation or Escrow Agreement for Deferred Work.